-As Vice President of Experience Design at 10up, a distributed, international agency I lead a remote multi-disciplinary design team building enterprise-grade websites and digital tools for content publishers and Fortune 500 companies.
+As Vice President of Experience Design at 10up, I lead a distributed multi-disciplinary design team building enterprise-grade websites and digital tools for content publishers and Fortune 500 companies.

-My work is rooted in developing stronger relationships between brands and consumers through more accessible, personal, and secure digital experiences.
-I live in McKinney, TX with my wife, three kids, and dog.
+My work is rooted in leaving the world better than I found it.
+I live in McKinney, TX with my wife, three kids, and dog, Sophie.

 I began my design career in 1997 as a technology-curious teenage using a pirated copy of the Macromedia Suite—Flash, Dreamweaver, Freehand.
 Learning these tools was a creative outlet for me, as I simply wanted to use them to create fun animations and websites.
 I eventually got into MySpace and Xanga customization with HTML and CSS, fueling even more curiosity and love for design and technology.